Iain Murray (sailor): Racing

 In the 1983 America's Cup challenge at Newport, Rhode Island, Murray sailed on Syd Fischer's Advance.
 Australia II went on to win the Cup and bring it to Australia.
 Murray joined Kevin Parry's Taskforce '87 syndicate and co-designed and skippered their Kookaburra yachts.
 Kookaburra III won the defender elimination trials against three other Australian syndicates including Alan Bond's Australia 111, off Fremantle.

 Racing contracts prevented the winning syndicate from amending a boat to meet the waterline length of the American contender Stars & Stripes 87, rendering a proper defense unachievable and resulting in a four nil defeat.

 Management

-He was Regatta Director for the 34th America's Cup in 2013, 35th America's Cup in 2017, and 36th America's Cup in 2021, and CEO of America's Cup Race Management.
+He was Regatta Director for the 34th America's Cup in 2013, 35th America's Cup in 2017, and 36th America's Cup in 2021, 37th America’s Cup in 2024 and CEO of America's Cup Race Management.
 He is the Regatta Director for SailGP since its inception in 2018.